Grudz/Arduino_C_and_Sensors/README.md

 # Arduino C - Sensors
 I programmed basic functionality for basically every sensor in the Ardunio starter kit.
 Everything here is written in C.

-# Perception Simulation: ROSBridge and Sensors with Unreal Engine
+# Perception Simulation: Connect ROS with Unreal Engine

-This repository explains how to establish a connection between Unreal Engine 4 and ROS.
-It also contains instructions on how to add sensors into your simulation.
+This repository explains how to establish a communication between Unreal Engine and ROS.
+It also contains instructions on how to add sensors into your simulations.

 **Contact:** *Sam Kysar, skysar@prattmiller.com,* *Ben Grudzien, bgrudzien@prattmiller.com*